 Rates by driving record

 If you have a clean driving record with no violations, you will typically see a low car insurance rate.
 On the other hand, drivers with one speeding ticket, one accident or one DUI conviction pay higher rates.
-Based on driving record incidents, a DUI conviction has the highest impact on average annual rates, although Farm Bureau’s increase is more notable:
+Rates by driving record are unavailable for Farm Bureau.
+However, when comparing national average rates to State Farm, the data shows that a DUI conviction has the highest impact on average annual rates:

 |Car insurance company||Clean driving record||Speeding ticket||Accident||DUI conviction|